C# Exceptions Explained Simply

 Why Use Try-Catch?

-block lets you:
+The try-catch block lets you:

 - Prevent your app from crashing